telepresenceio/telepresence/docs/_includes/getting-started-part-1.md

-### Running a service locally with Telepresence
+### Debugging a service locally with Telepresence

+Imagine you have a service running in a staging cluster, and someone reports a bug against it.
+In order to figure out the problem you want to run the service locally... but the service depends on other services in the cluster, and perhaps on cloud resources like a database.

-In this tutorial we'll show you how Telepresence allows you to forward traffic from {{ include.cluster }} to a local process.
+In this tutorial you'll see how Telepresence allows you to debug your service locally.
-Typically you'll have a version of your service already running the real code in your staging cluster.
-We'll use the `telepresence` command line tool to swap out for a debug version under your control running on your local machine.
+We'll use the `telepresence` command line tool to swap out the version running in the staging cluster for a debug version under your control running on your local machine.
+Telepresence will then forward traffic from {{ include.cluster }} to the local process.